 A Paris Elopement

-It’s hard for me to think now that’s been over four years since I made this Paris Elopement Video.
+It’s hard for me to think now that’s been over six years since I made this Paris Elopement Video.
 I’d like to think that the way I film my elopement videos has changed since then.
 Fundamentally It hasn’t altered much at all.

 If anything this Paris elopement video signaled the start of things for me.
 I’ve changed camera brands since then, but that’s all that has changed about the way I create my Elopement videos.

 I’ll be completely honest and say that this Paris Elopement Video was the catalyst for a massive change in my own direction.
 At the time I was desperate to be involved with this Elopement Video.
 Looking back at my email communications with Lauren and Yohan.
 I knew their story and loved throwing ideas back and forth with them.
 We talked for weeks about what we could do.

 Without video of the party and very little bridal preparations to photograph, how would we capture enough footage of the day?
 There was obviously a real ceremony in the middle of the day in which friends and family were invited.
 But for the rest of the time we would simple have to complete a variety of couples photos and video.

 Not too long before this project, I’d began to think about working minimal.
 I’d asked myself if it was really possible to create a good cinematic elopement video with simply one camera and lens.
 I decided that this elopement would be the perfect project to try the approach out on.
 Knowing that it would be easier to create a good Paris elopement video with a minimal approach.

 I needed speed to be able to react to quick fire situations in front of me.
 Changing lenses or cameras simply wouldn’t work and would prove too much of a delay on the day.